Province / City

 Huu Nghi International Border Gate (Dong Dang Commune)

 Huu Nghi International Border Gate is one of the busiest and most important border gates in Vietnam.
-Located amidst the majestic mountains of the North, Huu Nghi Quan plays the role of a border gateway between Vietnam and China.
+Located amidst the majestic mountains of the North, Huu Nghi plays the role of a border gateway between Vietnam and China.

 Lang Son Department of Culture, Sports and Tourism